 Make Sure Your Backstop is Sturdy

-Note: Do NOT throw axes, hatchets, knives, or anything at live trees on purpose.
+Note: Do NOT throw hatchets, knives, axes, or anything at live trees on purpose.
 The result of a blade hitting a tree can cause a wound that harbors infections and parasites.
 That’s a move only a guy who sucks would do.

 Note: Should you accidentally nick a tree, you can cover the wound with wax from a toilet ring.
 Fruit farmers have grafted trees with this technique for decades.
 The wound will heal underneath.

-3. You need an axe
+3. You need a sharp axe

-Okay, this is obvious, but you need an axe.
+Okay, this is obvious, but you need your own axe.
 Admittedly, my children and I threw what most would consider a camp hatchet, not an axe.
 While there are Big Axe competitions, it’s best to start with a smaller hatchet that both you and your kids can handle (no pun intended).

 Best Axes for Throwing